Blog

 #9 – Entry to mid-level In-Ear Monitor Systems

-for personal and group use.
-I get asked a lot what systems I recommend, so I thought it was about time to post some that I own or have used.
+for Soloists and Group use, Studio and Stage.
+A lot of musicians and audiophiles ask me “what systems do I recommend?”, so I thought it was about time to post some that I own or have used.
 An In-Ear Monitor (IEM) system is a type of personal monitoring system used by musicians and performers to hear themselves and the rest of the band or music mix during live performances, eliminating the need for floor monitors, or using the floor monitors to augment the in-ears.
 The system consists of three main components: In-Ear Monitors: These are earphones that fit snugly inside the ear canal and deliver the sound directly to the performer's ears.
-In-ear monitors come in different shapes and sizes, and can be customized to fit the individual's ear canal for maximum comfort and isolation.
-Wireless Transmitter:…
+In-ear monitors come in different shapes and sizes and can be customized to fit the individual's ear canal…

 Read More